cudmore/PyMapManager/mmserver/readme.md

 Please see the main [PyMapManager](http://blog.cudmore.io/PyMapManager) documentation website.

-For a full list of REST aPI endpoint, please see the full REST API [documentaiton](http://blog.cudmore.io/PyMapManager/rest-api/)
+This REST server is accessed by the Javascript client in [mmclient](https://github.com/cudmore/PyMapManager/tree/master/mmclient).

-Also see [mmio](https://github.com/cudmore/PyMapManager/tree/master/PyMapManager/mmio) to seemlesly load Map Manager annotations from the REST server using Python.
+See [here](http://blog.cudmore.io/PyMapManager/rest-api/) For a full list of REST API endpoints.

 ## Running the server